-Fire Sky - California Coast
+Fire Sky Forecast for California Coast

 Fire-sky photography on California coast.
 Pacific sunsets, marine layer burn-off, Big Sur fire skies, and Point Reyes dramatic sunset.